qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

     </tr>
 </table>

-<p class="caption">Dataset demographics and prevelances.</p>
+<p class="caption">Dataset demographics and prevalances.</p>

 Histogram of age distribution is shown below.
-It can be observed that there are reasonable number of patients (>200) for all age and sex groups.
-This ensures that our analysis below is statistically powerful.
+It can be observed that there are reasonable numbers of subjects (>200) for all age and sex groups.
+This ensures that our analysis below is generalizable.

 <center>
 <img width='70%' src="/assets/images/ventricle_volume/age_hist.svg" alt="age histogram">